pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 Here are some examples of further ideas for you to see how a project plan can look like.
 Feel free to choose among these but research by yourself if this kind of data and methods are still available.

 - **Popularity assortativity of musicians in Spotify.** Retrieving data about the latest popular musicians on a genre through the Spotify API, using the measurement of popularity given by Spotify.
-The project validates the popularity measurement by analyzing correlations with the number of followers of musicians.
+The project validates the popularity measurement by analysing correlations with the number of followers musicians have.
 Then builds the collaboration network between musicians based on co-authorship links of appearing in the same song.
-The project presents descriptive statistics of the network and visualizations.
+The project presents descriptive statistics of the network and visualisations.
 The final question is tested by measuring assortativity with respect to popularity, assessing it with a permutation test.

 - **Testing Social Impact Theory in the case of COVID19.** Measuring impact through Google trends volumes and number of tweets with terms related to the disease.
 Immediacy measured as the distance between countries and early sources of spreading.
 Number of sources measured as deaths in those countries.
 The project focuses on a series of countries where Twitter and Google are widely used, testing the theory through the relationship between impact, strength, and immediacy.